JohanChataigne/resume/package.typ

 ) = {

-    set box(fill: theme.tag-fill) if "tag-fill" in theme set box(fill: default-theme.color-primary) if "tag-fill" not in theme
+    set box(fill: theme.tag-fill) if "tag-fill" in theme set box(fill: default-theme.color-secondary) if "tag-fill" not in theme

     set box(stroke: 0.5pt + theme.tag-stroke) if "tag-stroke" in theme
     set box(stroke: 0.5pt + default-theme.color-secondary) if "tag-stroke" not in theme